The BCRP implements new ACGME changes

 As new ACGME Pediatric Program Requirements are implemented starting in AY 2025-2026 and continuing into AY 2026-2027, there will be substantial changes in the allocation of time in the program among Inpatient Experiences, Ambulatory Experiences and Individualized Curriculum.
 We are excited to implement these new ACGME changes which will provide residents with an outstanding balance of learning opportunities!
+Overall, we will phase in these new requirements over 2 years and there will be a re-balancing of the residency curriculum with reductions of inpatient experiences and increases in the amount of time spent in ambulatory experiences and individualized curricula.

 Inpatient Experiences